zuozhenggh/learning-library/developer-library/mysql-java/springboot/springboot.md

 In this demo too, the DB details are hardcoded.
 1. If you are running MySQL database service, you will use the Private IP of MySQL
-2. If you are running MySQL in Kubernetes, you will use the Kubernetes service name for MySQL ( simply mysql in the sample above)
+2. If you are running MySQL in Kubernetes, you will use the Kubernetes service name for MySQL ( named simply "mysql" in the sample above)

 To modify them: